textileio/community/docs/powergate/index.md

 ### Running the Powergate

-You can run the Powergate on the Filecoin testnet or using an embedded localnet we make available as part of the Powergate stack.
+You can run the Powergate on the Filecoin mainnet or using an embedded localnet we make available as part of the Powergate stack.
 We recommend starting out with the localnet as you'll get access to the full set of APIs and capabilities without having to start syncing the network right away.
-When ready, you can update your Powergate to connect to the live _testnet_ and in the future _mainnet_.
+When ready, you can update your Powergate to connect to the live _mainnet_.

 #### Localnet

 The localnet provides a fast, fully functional, embedded Filecoin network that can be used for testing, building, or running continuous integratin.
 Read more about [running the Powergate on localnet or running the localnet to use the Lotus client directly](localnet.md).

-#### Testnet
+#### Mainnet

-Once you are ready to start using the Powergate with the Filecoin Testnet, it's just a single line.
+Once you are ready to start using the Powergate with the Filecoin Mainnet, it's just a single line.

 ```bash
 git clone git@github.com:textileio/powergate.git